The Origin of Man

 3. The HOMININE ANIMAL THEORY; that man originated from seed directly created by God in the ovum of a brute animal.

-4. Swedenborg's doctrine, which may be call the MOTHER NATURE THEORY; that man came into being by the creation of human seed in ova provided by the vegetable kingdom.
+4. Swedenborg's doctrine, which may be called the MOTHER NATURE THEORY; that man came into being by the creation of human seed in ova provided by the vegetable kingdom.